questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

   className="screenshot--shadow screenshot--docs"
   src="/img/blog/2020-10-19/panel-taxi-fares-and-rain-on-a-rainy-day.png"
 />
-Again, we see no obvious increase in the amount spent in taxi rides during the rainiest period of the day .
+Again, we see no obvious increase in the amount spent in taxi rides during the rainiest period of the day.

 Note that the graphs above have 2 Y-axis.
 To enable the right Y-axis, do this, click on the yellow line next to the rainH label: